crf8472/libarcstk/examples/README.md

 libarcs, the author feels you should have some code to start with.
 This may make the current lack of a tutorial less hurting.

+## Disclaimer

-Disclaimer: Note that despite the example applications may provide some useful functions, they are _not_ hardened for production use.
+Note that despite the example applications may provide some useful functions, they are _not_ hardened for production use.
 They should be considered as local demonstrations, _not_ as tools!